 Games where the element of skill outweighs the element of chance are exempted under Section 122 of the Public Gaming Act.
 The so-called “dominant factor test” has been employed by Indian courts to determine whether a game is one of skill or chance.
 This criterion defines a game of “mere skill” as one in which the element of skill determines the outcome of the game the most.

-The jurisprudence underlying the gambling and betting legislation has developed as result of numerous judicial decisions.
+The jurisprudence underlying the gambling and betting legislation has developed as a result of numerous judicial decisions.
 In R.M.D.
 Chamarbaugwalla v.
 Union of India, the Supreme Court interpreted the words “mere skills” to include games based on a preponderance of skill and established that competition involving a substantial degree of skill will not fall under the category of “gambling,” even if an element of chance is present.

 The Supreme Court stated that whether a game is based on chance or skill must be determined on a case-by-case basis.
 Following the logic of the Chamarbaugwalla case, the Supreme Court in State of A.P. v.
 K. Satyanarayana held that the game of rummy is not entirely based on chance and requires a significant amount of skill.
 The Supreme Court reached its conclusion based on the fact that the game of rummy requires memorising card falls and that building up rummy requires considerable skill in holding and discarding cards.